smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 **OnConnectPending**

 Indicates that a connection is pending.
 The Transport Manager will then add the connection to the connection list if it has not already been added.
-In the case of the cloud websocket transport adapter, this event is emitted once a connection with a new device is created.
+In the case of the cloud websocket transport adapter, this event is emitted once a connection configuration is known to SDL Core, but before the connection is actually established.

 **OnConnectionStatusUpdated**